✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 What is ATP and why is it important for athletic performance?

 ATP (adenosine triphosphate) is the molecule that directly powers all muscle contractions.
 Your body continuously regenerates ATP through three energy systems.
-The rate at which you can produce and recycle ATP determines your power output, endurance capacity, and recovery speed.
+The rate at which you can produce and recycle ATP determines your power output, endurance capacity, and how quickly you recover.

 How can I naturally increase my body's ATP production?